 We’re all in the same market place, so we must have done something different.

-The only thing different is the people, that’s absolutely without any shadow of a doubt because if I had someone on the hire desk, and as you know from the work you did with us, we were particularly good at this.
+The only thing different is the people, that’s absolutely without any shadow of a doubt, and as you know from the work you did with us, we made sure we were strong on the hire desk.

 We enthused everyone who worked with us was that you didn’t just take a job for a crane tomorrow and say that’s job done, that the crane’s out, you’d want to know how long is it going to be there, is there any chance I can do another job; that’s where we made super profits by maximising the utilisation.

 That becomes more difficult as the business grows, so you’ve then got to have a way where you are measuring for utilisation and as you rightly say we developed fantastic systems over time.
 I’m not actually a very technical person, I’m certainly a very impatient person as you know, and it’s that impatience that drove me to have the best systems because I wanted to know.